expo/router/docs/docs/features/errors.md

 ## TODO

-- Metro errors need to be symbolicated in order to show the correct file name and line number.
+- Metro errors need to be symbolicated in order to show the correct file name and line number on web.
 - React Native LogBox needs to be presented less aggressively in order to develop with errors.
+Currently it shows for `console.error`s and `console.warn`s but it should ideally only show for uncaught errors.

 <details>
   <summary>Interoperability</summary>